zhangchl007/stream-upload-file/README.md

 ### 3. Deploy to Kubernetes

-- Edit `deploy/deploy-app.yaml` to set your storage account/container and image.
+- Edit `deploy/deploy-app.yaml` or `deploy/deploy-app-k8s.yaml` to set your storage account/container and image.
 - Deploy:

 ```sh